ridafkih/olev/README.md

 - Scheduled checks using Vercel Cron Jobs
 - Real-time notifications via LogSnag when changes are detected
 - Efficient change detection using XXHash and Redis
+- Rate limiting to prevent excessive API calls (15-minute cooldown per URL)
+- URL whitelist support to restrict which job boards can be monitored

 ## How It Works

 1. Vercel Cron Jobs periodically call the recruiting software platform endpoint with a job board URL on the `url` query parameter.
+2. URL is checked against the whitelist, if configured (403 Forbidden if not allowed)
+3. Rate limiting check ensures the URL hasn't been processed in the last 15 minutes (429 Too Many Requests if rate limited)
-2. Implementation of `JobBoardPlatform` scrapes the job listings from the specified URL
+4. Implementation of `JobBoardPlatform` scrapes the job listings from the specified URL
-3. Implementation of `XXHashGenerator` creates a hash of information extracted from the job listings
+5. Implementation of `XXHashGenerator` creates a hash of information extracted from the job listings
-4. Implementation of `JobBoardHashStore` compares the new hash with the stored hash
+6. Implementation of `JobBoardHashStore` compares the new hash with the stored hash
-5. If changes are detected, implementation of `JobListingNotificationService` sends a notification
+7. If changes are detected, implementation of `JobListingNotificationService` sends a notification
-6. The hash is updated in Redis for future comparisons
+8. The hash is updated in Redis for future comparisons

 ## Environment Variables